 Shortlisted applicants will be required to issue a summary of the outputs and deliverables for their Action Learning Project and the dates of submission or achievement of these deliverables or outputs.
-Outputs and deliverables could include Quarterly Reports, project milestones or key interventions, provision of case study or knowledge dissemination pieces, investor presentations to attract capital etc. Applicants are committed to these outputs and deliverables at the date specified and justification for failing to adhere to this schedule will be required.
-Projects that consistently deliver on their outputs and deliverables at the specified dates are more likely to be considered for further scale-up support under the PREO programme.
+Outputs and deliverables could include quarterly reports, project milestones or key interventions, provision of case study or knowledge dissemination pieces, investor presentations to attract capital and more.
+Applicants are committed to these outputs and deliverables at the date specified and justification for failing to adhere to this schedule is required.
+Projects that consistently deliver on their outputs and deliverables at the specified dates are likely to be considered for further scale-up support under the PREO programme.